 with forceps.

-American forces used phosphate grenades and shells
+American forces used phosphorus grenades

 extensively, primarily as a signal or smoke screen, but also as an